 ENG485-A

 This course is an introduction to the basic principles of writing for the screen.
 The elements of theme, plot, character, and dialogue in dramatic writing for cinema will be studied.
 Students will learn how to construct screenplays by closely examining produced films, reading film scripts, and writing their own short screenplays.
 The course will provide a foundation in the basics of the three-act act structure, dramatic action, character arc, the revision process, and an introduction to the business of screenwriting.
 By the end of the semester, students will have produced and polished a twenty- to thirty-page screenplay for a short film suitable for production.
-Prerequisites: ENG 113 and FLM 105.
-(3 units; Fall)
+Prerequisite: (ENG113E,FLM105,ENG113) (3 Units)

 InstructorStart DateDaysTimeLocation